Are We Alien and Strange Enough in Our World?

 Job 2:9-10 NIV

 Thus, grumbling is something we do against God also.
 Grumbling is something we encourage each other to do at times, perhaps, because “misery loves company”.
 Job was goaded by his wife to grumble against God, but he refused.
-Job is held up by James as one who persevered patiently in difficult circumstances, without grumbling.
+Job is held up by James as a model for us to follow: a man who persevered patiently in difficult circumstances without grumbling.

-The word translated “grumbling” (in the NIV) in James 5:9 is the Greek word, στενάζω (stenazó), which means literally “to groan (within oneself)”.
-It can be used as an expression of grief, or of anger, or even of desire.
+The word translated “grumbling” in James 5:9 is the Greek word, στενάζω (stenazó), which means literally “to groan (within oneself)”.
+It can be used as an expression of grief, anger, or even desire.

 As I think about these things, I realize that we do not control the pressures that bear down on us from within (and without), but we do control how we react to those pressures.
 Grumbling, complaining, and murmuring against others and against God is a negative reaction to the pressures we face.

-James calls us to react differently to the pressures we face – with patience and perseverance.
-If we give in to grumbling and complaining against each other, we become judges of each other, forgetting that we have a Judge who stands at our door!
+James calls us to react differently to the pressures we face.
+He calls us to bear up with patience and perseverance.
+If we give in to grumbling and complaining against each other, we become judges of each other, forgetting that we have a Judge who stands at the door.
+When we grumble against God, we judge our Judge!

 This passage also suggests that, while we may groan inwardly, we do not have to groan (grumble and complain) outwardly – though we may strongly desire to!
 We have a choice in the matter, and the better choice is to be patient and persevere.